ludothegreat/HyperFocus/CONTRIBUTING.md

 ## License

-By contributing to this project, you agree that your contributions will be licensed under the same terms as the original project (see LICENSE.txt).
+By contributing to this project, you agree that your contributions will be licensed under the same terms as the original project (see LICENSE.md).

 Thank you for your interest in contributing!